 “What exactly is going to happen during this critical update?”

-Salesforce will turn on Lightning Experience on a rolling basis starting with the Winter ‘20 release for all orgs with Supported Editions and User Licenses for Lightning Experience.
+Salesforce will turn on Lightning Experience on a rolling basis starting on January 7, 2020 for all orgs with Supported Editions and User Licenses for Lightning Experience.

 After the update, all users with the Lightning Experience User permission enabled can switch between Lightning Experience and Salesforce Classic.
 This includes all users with standard profiles as well as users with custom profiles or permission sets that have the Lightning Experience User permission enabled by an admin.
 This means that access to Salesforce Classic will remain.